Local Quickstart (kind)¶

 }

-Check the source scan on the Provider resource (shared across all OS/arch variants):
+Check the source scan on the provider Version resource:

 Provider binary findings contain CVE identifiers and package version details.
 The source scan covers go.mod dependencies — an empty findings array means no vulnerable dependencies were detected.